Today’s Reading: Neh 6:1–7:65, 1 John 5:1–5, Ps 109:16–31

-Our obedience is proof positive that we belong to God and love God.
-It is not contrived or difficult because God’s Holy Spirit lives in us and has changed our desires so the commands of God are not a burden.
+Our obedience is proof positive that we belong to God and love God, and it is not contrived or difficult, because God’s Holy Spirit lives in us and has changed our desires so the commands of God are not a burden.
 We obey from a heart of love, in joy.

 Who is it that overcomes the world except the one who believes that Jesus is the Son of God?
 1 John 5:5 (ESV)